49th (West Riding) Infantry Division: Northwestern Europe, 1944−45

 The operation commenced on 25 June, and the division, supported by elements of the 8th Armoured Brigade and a massive artillery barrage from over 250 guns, initially went well, with the first phase objective, the town of Fontenay, being captured by the end of the first day against units of two German panzer divisions (the 2nd and 9th).
 However, capturing Rauray itself proved more difficult although, after hard fighting, much of it in close quarters, it eventually fell to the 70th Brigade on 27 June which, for the next few days, had to ensure a series of very fierce counterattacks, with the 1st Battalion, Tyneside Scottish and 11th Battalion, Durham Light Infantry bearing the brunt of the German attacks, which were repulsed with heavy losses on both sides, although the Germans suffering by far the greater.
-It was during this period of the fierce fighting in Normandy that the Nazi propaganda broadcaster, Lord Haw-Haw, referred to the division as "the Polar Bear Butchers", alleging that British soldiers wearing a polar bear flash had massacred a SS tank crew who were trying to surrender.
-Some units had been issued with the order "NPT below rank major", meaning that they were not to take prisoners below that rank.
-The 49th's GOC, Major General "Bubbles" Barker, explained it in his diary on 2 July, "Yesterday the old 49 Div made a great name for itself and we are all feeling very pleased with ourselves.
+The 49th's GOC, Major General "Bubbles" Barker, described one such counterattack in his diary for 2 July: Yesterday the old 49 Div made a great name for itself and we are all feeling very pleased with ourselves.
 After being attacked on my left half, all day by infantry and tanks, we were in our original positions after a small scale counter attack by the evening.
 We gave him a real bloody nose and we calculate having knocked out some 35 tanks mostly Panthers.
 One of my Scots Battns distinguished themselves particularly.
-We gave him a proper knockout with our artillery with very strong concentration on any point where movement was expected".
+We gave him a proper knockout with our artillery with very strong concentration on any point where movement was expected.It was during this period of the fierce fighting in Normandy that the Nazi propaganda broadcaster, Lord Haw-Haw, referred to the division as "the Polar Bear Butchers", alleging that British soldiers wearing a polar bear flash had massacred a SS tank crew who were trying to surrender.
+Some units had been issued with the order "NPT below rank major", meaning that they were not to take prisoners below that rank.